 Make a plan to vote for Stephanie on August 20th!

-ALL registered voters residing in District 6 can vote on August 20th for non-partisan school board regardless of your party affiliation.
+ALL registered voters residing in District 6 can vote by or on August 20th for non-partisan school board regardless of your party affiliation.
 Use the links below to be ready to vote.
 Share them with your friends and family and vote for Stephanie Vanos, the rational, qualified candidate to represent you on the Orange County School Board.

-Three Ways to Vote for Stephanie on August 20th
+Three Ways to Vote for Stephanie

 Choose from the three plans below.
 Even if you intend to Early Vote or vote on Election Day, we strongly recommend that you request a Vote by Mail ballot as a back up plan.
-Don’t let bad weather, illness, or other circumstances to prevent you from voting for Stephanie Vanos on August 20th!
+Don’t let bad weather, illness, or other circumstances to prevent you from voting for Stephanie Vanos by August 20th!

 1. Request a Vote by Mail ballot